KarelZe/thesis/references/obsidian/📖chapters/🐈Gradient Boosting.md

-One approach that aims to reduce the bias and the variance, is *gradient boosting*, which was introduced by ([[@friedmanGreedyFunctionApproximation2001]]9). *Gradient Boosting* iteratively combines oversimplified models, the *weak learners*, to derive an improved accurate ensemble estimate.
+One approach that aims to reduce the bias and the variance, is *gradient boosting*, which was introduced by ([[@friedmanGreedyFunctionApproximation2001]]9). *Gradient Boosting* iteratively combines oversimplified models, the *weak learners*, to obtain an improved accurate ensemble estimate.
 This chapter follows ([[@friedmanGreedyFunctionApproximation2001]]9) to derive gradient-boosted decision trees for binary classification.

 Recall, by cref-problem we perform *binary probabilistic classification* and by cref-[[🔢Trade initiator]] we defined the labels are, $y \in \{-1,1\}$.
 For gradient boosting, instead of modelling the class-conditional probabilities directly, we model the conditional *log odds* instead, which can be interpreted as the probability of observing class $1$ or a buyer-initiated trade, and covert to class-conditional probabilities as needed.